dvidelabs/poly.shell/README.md

 `this.run` in the callback, or by using one of the related run functions.

-Chained schedules run in the same batch. `this.shared` provide access to a batch global shared state in all action functions and all schedule callbacks. `this.batch` provides access to the globally unique batch identifier.
+Chained schedules run in the same batch. `this.shared` provide access to a batch global shared state in all action functions and all schedule callbacks. `this.batchid` provides access to the globally unique batch identifier.
 All actions and schedules have unique identifiers prefixed by the batch identifier.
 The identifiers are used extensively in logging, and are also useful for creating temporary files.